undp/satlomas-front/README.md

-# GeoLomas frontend
+# SatLomas frontend

-This is the repository for the GeoLomas platform frontend web app.
+This is the repository for the SatLomas platform frontend web app.
 It uses the REST API provided by the backend, for fetching user data, raster/vector layers, etc.